The mass of a body resists a change in the state of rest or motion of the body.

 SI unit: Newton (N)

-Is a vector quantity
+Is a scalar quantity | Is a vector quantity |

-SI unit: Kilogram (kg)
+SI unit: Kilogram (kg) | SI unit: Newton (N) |

-Measured by an electronic balance or a beam balance
+Measured by an electronic balance or a beam balance | Measured by a spring balance or a compression balance |

 Note that different substances have different masses even though they have the same volume.
 This is because different substances have different densities.
 A substance with a high density is said to be denser, whereas a substance with a low density is said to be less dense.
 This is the reason why oil (that is less dense than water) floats on water.
 On the other hand, honey, which is denser than water.
 The table on the next page shows the densities of some substances.